GajaGuerrini/item-randomizer/README.md

 # item-randomizer
 GOAL:  fully customizable virtual game master screen.
-CURRENT: Insert your items here (each item in a new line) and a rendom get one.
+CURRENT: Insert your items here (each item in a new line) and a random get one.

 Future features:
   - ignoring empty new lines